Gandhabba in a Human Body – an Analogy

 • As we have discussed, a gandhabba has only a trace of matter and is invisible.
 It is essentially an invisible “mental body.”

 • When outside the physical body, a gandhabba can hear and see by itself without having eyes and ears like us.
-This idea of a living being without a physical body like ours is hard to imagine for us.
+This idea of a living being without a physical body like ours is hard to imagine.
 But Brahmā in the higher 20 realms have such “invisible bodies.”

 • But when trapped inside a physical body, a gandhabba can experience all five sensory inputs.
 However, now the gandhabba depends on the brain to receive those sensory inputs.